0xLcs/0xLcs.github.io/_posts/2022-06-15-Using-Portainer-for-Privilege-Escalation-in-Docker-Containers.md

 First, access the Portainer portal and verify the available images for use.

 ### 2. Creating the Volume and Container:
-Create a Volume with these configurations below:
+Create a Volume with these configurations (Add Drive Option:) below:
 - **Additional Volume Options:**
   - **device:** `/`
   - **o:** `bind`